This page provides information on the VRayToonMtl (Toon Cel Shader). For the Toon outline effect, visit the VRayToon page.

 Options

 Cutoff Threshold – A threshold below which reflections/refractions are not traced.
 V-Ray tries to estimate the contribution of reflections/refractions to the image, and if it is below this threshold, these effects are not computed.
 Do not set this to 0.0 as it may cause excessively long render times in some cases.
-This parameter is not available when the renderer is set to CUDA.
+This parameter is not available when the renderer is set to V-Ray GPU.

 Double-sided – When enabled, V-Ray also shades the back-facing surfaces with this material.
 Otherwise, the lighting on the outer side of the material is always computed.
 This can be used to achieve a fake translucent effect for thin objects like paper.